 - create sustainable and efficient opportunities for international schools to receive and maintain Alberta accreditation

 - collaborate with government ministries and non-governmental organizations to link accredited schools, their teachers, students and community leaders with opportunities to study and work in Alberta

 Alberta Accredited International Schools must meet the accreditation requirements, as outlined in an agreement signed with Alberta Education, and are responsible for the costs associated with being part of the AAIS program.
-In addition, these schools must hire teachers who meet the Alberta certification requirements to teach the Alberta programs of study/curriculum.
-The Alberta Principal/Alberta Program Administrator must ensure that the school follows the policies, standards and regulations of Alberta Education, as outlined in the Guide to Education and the Handbook for Alberta Accredited International Schools.
+In addition, these schools must hire teachers who meet the Alberta certification requirements to teach the Alberta programs of study and curriculum.
+The Alberta Principal or Alberta Program Administrator must ensure that the school follows the policies, standards and regulations of Alberta Education, as outlined in the Guide to Education and the Handbook for Alberta Accredited International Schools.
 Students must meet the requirements for graduation in order to obtain a credential from the Province of Alberta.

 Alberta Accredited International Schools may charge tuition and other fees as required in order to fund operations, as they do not receive funding from the Province of Alberta.

 A public charter school is a public school that provides education in an innovative or enhanced way to improve student learning and contribute to educational choice.
 Public charter schools have characteristics that set them apart from other public schools in meeting the needs of a particular group of students through a specific program or teaching/learning style, approach or pedagogy while following provincial programs of study/curriculum.
 The proposed method of educational delivery that improves student learning must be supported by research.